The Man Who Knew Too Little: Box office

 On its opening weekend, the film grossed $4.6 million and placed at the No. 5 spot, behind the films The Jackal, Starship Troopers, Disney's re-release of The Little Mermaid, and Bean.
-It ultimately grossed $13.7 million worldwide.
+It ultimately grossed $13.7 million worldwide and was considered a box office bomb upon release.

 Reception

 On review aggregator Rotten Tomatoes, the film has an approval rating of 37% based on reviews from 38 critics.

 Lawrence Van Gelder of The New York Times called The Man Who Knew Too Little "another movie high on concept and low on execution."
 Gelder continued, "Yearning to combine the lunatic spirit of the Pink Panther, the panache of James Bond and the suspense of Hitchcock, this comedy turns out to be a one-joke movie executed in routine fashion [...] the plotting relies heavily on misinterpreted words, like ambassador (actually the cigars, not the envoys), port (the wine, not the harbor), gone (not dead but departed), that probably convey more humor on the page than on the screen."
 Van Gelder concluded, "Neither an inspired physical comedian nor the beneficiary of clever lines, genuinely inventive situations or intensifying suspense, Murray rides through the silliness of 'The Man Who Knew to Little' mainly on a funnyman reputation established 13 years ago in 'Ghostbusters'".

 Michael Wilmington of the Chicago Tribune wrote, "'The Man Who Knew Too Little' is a movie where almost everything seems to go wrong, beginning with the title.
-An obvious takeoff on 'The Man Who Knew Too Much' -- the name of the twice-filmed Alfred Hitchcock thriller (1934 and 1956) about an ordinary family plunged accidentally into international intrigue -- the title is awkward, silly and unoriginal.
+An obvious takeoff on 'The Man Who Knew Too Much' – the name of the twice-filmed Alfred Hitchcock thriller (1934 and 1956) about an ordinary family plunged accidentally into international intrigue – the title is awkward, silly and unoriginal.
 Just like this movie.
 Despite a good cast and director (Jon Amiel of 'Sommersby' and TV's 'The Singing Detective')...the writers take a half-baked premise and clumsily retool it into a Murray vehicle.
 But they've cheated their star.
 Here, it isn't Murray who seems trapped where he doesn't belong, but the whole movie.
 Terminally unfunny, lazily unsuspenseful, uncertainly directed and full of good but stranded actors, [the film] isn't just a 'wrong man' comedy thriller.
 It's the wrong movie.
 For Murray and for us."

 In 2010, Nathan Rabin of The A.V.
 Club reviewed the film and said that "it doesn’t aspire to do anything more than wring some cheap laughs out of a preposterous premise.
 In that respect, its success is directly equivalent to its extremely modest ambition."